SO-Close-Vote-Reviewers/SOCVR-Chatbot/docs/functional-specifications.md

 1. Reviewers
 2. Bot Owners

-The `Public` permission group will not be shown in this list.

 ### Opt-in and Opt-out
 By default, when a user joins the Reviews permission group, they are opted-in to the tracking system.
 A Reviewer might want to be ignored by the tracking system for a period of time (this could be hours, days, months, etc).
 The Opt-out command will allow that user to be ignored until they run the opt-in command.
 The bot will also record the date of the last "opt-" change.